ibm-cloud-docs/CDN/limits-and-max-values.md

 {: #what-is-the-maximum-size-for-the-client-request-headers}

 The maximum request headers size is 32KB.
 If the request headers are larger than 32KB, the Akamai edge server will return a `400 Bad Request` response.

+## How long do configuration changes take before they become active on the Akamai side?
+{: #how-long-do-configuration-changes-take-active-in-akamai}

+You can expect changes to become active on Akamai in 10 minutes.